aparrado/aparrado.github.io/index.md

 keywords: economics, research, political economy, collective cognition, behavioral economics, state capacity
 ---

 Hi there!
-My name is Andrés and I am a Manager at IDinsight based out of New Delhi, India.
+My name is Andrés and I am a Data Associate at GiveDirectly based out of NYC.
 I am interested in financial inclusion, the political economy of development, state capacity, collective cognition, and behavioral economics.
+I was formerly a Manager at IDinsight and graduated from Princeton University in 2015.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>